luhaofang/CACU/readme.md

 -cross platform supported
 	-running on both linux and windows.

-#layers support:
+# Layers support:

 for this version

 -layer:
 	-average_pooling_layer
 	-batch_normalization_layer
 	-convolution_layer
 	-eltwise_layer
 	-inner_product_layer
 	-max_pooling_layer
 	-relu_layer
 	-sigmoid_layer
 	-softmax_with_loss_layer

 -bit layer:
 	-bin_activation_layer
 	-bit_convolution_layer

-#bit blob
+# Bit blob

 We using dynamic_bitset which supplied by boost to binary the 32 bits parameters, Bin_blob is created for the binaried data flow in this framework.Each layer can be created on two kinds of blobs,flexiable for more bit logical calculating.

-#model design
+# Model design

 	Build a cnn network like what you did in Caffe.You may easily create a CNN mode in CACU if you are a Caffe user.
 Block network design will support.